nibeditans/Cleaning-Data-in-World-Layoffs-Dataset/README.md

 This is a SQL Data Cleaning Project done in MySQL.
 There's no need for an extra readme file for this as I already have added the comments to improve readabilty.
 So, let's just discuss each steps one by one and have a quick revision.

+You can check out the complete article on this this Project: [DATA CLEANING in Layoff Dataset — Part 1](https://medium.com/@nsworldinfo/data-cleaning-in-layoff-dataset-part-1-f366a6c112c6)

 The first thing I have done is, I viewed the whole table as we generally do to view a table in SQL:

     SELECT * FROM layoffs;